Easter—in the Hebrew Bible?

 Grimm continues: “The heathen Easter had much in common with May-feast and the reception of spring. … [T]hrough long ages there seem to have lingered among the people Easter-games so-called, which the church itself had to tolerate: I allude especially to the custom of Easter eggs, and to the Easter tale which preachers told from the pulpit for the people’s amusement, connecting it with Christian reminiscences” (ibid).

-Tradition holds that the goddess Eōstre turned a bird into a hare, which continued to have the ability to lay eggs, and would do so at Easter time.
+Various traditions hold that the goddess Eōstre turned a bird into a hare, which continued to have the ability to lay eggs, and would do so at Easter time.
 The goddess was “attended” by this hare, sometimes even depicted as flying in various artwork (as above).
-This association with the spring goddess was important, as hares and rabbits reproduce rapidly, befitting a symbol of fertility.
+This association with the spring goddess is unsurprising and a fairly standard one for such a deity, given that hares and rabbits reproduce rapidly, befitting a symbol of fertility.

 In 1958, a group of altar stone fragments were discovered in northwest Germany, bearing inscriptions revealing the early existence of a related form of this goddess.
 These several altar inscriptions (dating to circa 200 c.e.) reference Proto-Germanic “mother goddesses” under the etymologically related name “Austriahenae.”
 The style of the inscriptions parallels that of Roman imperial armies, and this trove constitutes the largest number of dedications to matronae (matron/mother deities) thus-far uncovered; unfortunately, not much more is known about them.